djndl1/CSNotes/corejava1.md

 # Objects and Classes

 A class is the template or blueprint from which objects are made.
 Encapsulation (information hiding) is a key concept in working with objects.
 Formally, encapsulation is simply combining data and behavior in one package and hiding the implementation details from users of object.
-The bits of data in an object are called its instance fields, and the procedures that operate on the data are called its methods.
+The bits of data in an object are called its _instance fields_, and the procedures that operate on the data are called its _methods_.
 A specific object that is an instance of a class will have specific values of its instance fields.
 The set of those values is the current state of the object.
 Whenever you invoke a method on an object, its state may change.

 Objects have three key characteristics: